veebch/heat-o-matic/README.md

 All of the pins are listed in main.py.
 Note that the temperature sensor needed a pull-up resistor on the signal.
 Also, the switch on the roatary encoder (that was being used as a means to toggle the UI) is disabled as it was being triggered by the relay.... this can probably be fixed with a capacitor.

+## OLED

-- The data lines of the OLED connect to the GPIO as follows:
+The data lines of the OLED connect to the GPIO as follows:

 | [Pico GPIO](https://www.elektronik-kompendium.de/sites/raspberry-pi/bilder/raspberry-pi-pico-gpio.png) | OLED |
 |-----------|------|